A lion turning on a light

 • How does the trustee role match up in practice to what they were expecting?

-Learning from your evaluation and preparing for next time
+Learning from your evaluation

 • Draw together the findings from your evaluation to identify what worked well, what worked less well, and what could be done differently next time.